vijaycs85/fivestar/README.txt

    template is a 24-bit PNG (which isn't compatible with IE6), the generated images can be either an 8-bit PNG (with a matte) or 24-bit PNG (if no matte is chosen).

-6. Besides the star-template.png image, it's also necessary to make a basic star.png that will serve as a preview on the Fivestar settings page before any colors are chosen.
-This preview image should be entirely grayscale.
-For consistency, try to use these suggested default colors:

-   Off: White or 80% Brightness
-   Hover: 40% Brightness
-   On: 70% or 50% Brightness

-7. Repeat steps 1 through 6 for the cancel image, only with a 32x32 pixel image for the Off and Hover states.
+6. Repeat steps 1 through 6 for the cancel image, only with a 32x32 pixel image for the Off and Hover states.
 Save the final images as cancel-template.png and cancel.png.

-8. Create a CSS file for your star set.
-The format is identical to a basic star set.
-After new colors are chosen, the star-template.png and cancel-template.png are converted to star.png and cancel.png, replacing the default grayscale ones.
+7. The two template.png files will tell Fivestar that the set is "color enhanced" and allow users to choose new colors for their stars.

 Contributing
 ------------